awsdocs/aws-codepipeline-user-guide/doc_source/approvals.md

 + [Sending Amazon SNS Messages to HTTP/HTTPS Endpoints](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.html)
 + [Invoking Lambda Functions Using Amazon SNS Notifications](https://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html)

-For the structure of the JSON data generated for an approval action notification, see [JSON Data Format for Manual Approval Notifications in AWS CodePipeline](approvals-json-format.md)\.
+For the structure of the JSON data generated for an approval action notification, see [JSON Data Format for Manual Approval Notifications in CodePipeline](approvals-json-format.md)\.

 **Specify a URL for Review** As part of the configuration of the approval action, you can specify a URL to be reviewed\.
 The URL might be a link to a web application you want approvers to test or a page with more information about your approval request\.
 The URL is included in the notification that is published to the Amazon SNS topic\.
 Approvers can use the console or CLI to view it\.